-This all leads to getting as much deep sleep as possible while you can.
+This all leads to getting as much as possible while you can.
 So today we’ll quickly run down what deep sleep is, how much you should try to get each night, and how our products can help.

-- Deep Sleep
+Stages of Deep Sleep

 This first stage is fairly simple to understand: “Bedtime” is when you receive signals that it’s time to hit the hay; your body reaches its highest temperature, triggering your “sleep switch.”
 Melatonin is released, and your body is primed for sleep.
-Many people ignore this and get a second wind, but those with sleep issues or full-blown insomnia should obey these bedtime signals, ultimately following their chronotype.
+Once you settle in, your heart rate decreases, your muscles relax, and your brain waves abate, preparing you for sleep.

 How Much Deep Sleep Do I Need?